Language and Page Formatting Options

 - Backing up databases and verifying the backups regularly

-- Multi-master replication, chaining, backing up databases, and monitoring the server with a named pipe script
+- Multi-supplier replication, chaining, backing up databases, and monitoring the server with a named pipe script

 22.3.1.
 Backing up Directory Data for Disaster Recovery

 The most useful tool for disaster recovery is to do frequent backups of a directory instance.
 Archives can be stored on physical media, at different locations than the primary data center or on-site at a cold backup location.

 Backups can be automated to run regularly through cron jobs.
 For example, to create a backup of the

 ldap://server.example.cominstance daily at 22:00 (10pm):

 0 22 * * 1 /usr/sbin/dsconf -D "cn=Directory Manager" ldap://server.example.com backup create

 dsconf backup createcommand backs up the directory data without having to stop the server first.